Vishnuprasadvbhat/javaapp/README.md

 1. Server File
 2. Client File

-In order to establish a successful connection between both the end, we need to run the Server code and then the client code <br>
+To establish a successful connection between both ends, we need to run the Server code and then the client code <br>

-Once both the codes are running we can chat using two different interface with each other
+Once both the codes are running we can chat using two different interfaces.  <br>

+Here are the interfaces:

 ![](https://github.com/Vishnuprasadvbhat/javaapp/blob/master/Screenshot%20(114).png)

+After communication, we have our chat log.
 ![](https://github.com/Vishnuprasadvbhat/javaapp/blob/master/Screenshot%20(115).png)